 If the adrenal's compensatory emergency response effort is successful, the adrenal crash will eventually stop and the body will begin to stabilize and gradually return to its pre-crash state of function through what is known as the Recovery Phase.
 The Crash and subsequent Recovery Phase taken as a whole constitute the Adrenal Crash and Recovery Cycle.
 Unpleasant symptoms slowly disappear during the recovery cycle.
 If not successful, the body will continue to decompensate until such time as external help is rendered to support the adrenals and arrest the crash.
 In the absence of that, the body will naturally and slowly deteriorate, ultimately resulting in adrenal failure.

 Total adrenal failure is a medical emergency, but there are several measurable degrees of Adrenal Fatigue before adrenal failure.
-These Adrenal Fatigue states (Adrenal Fatigue stages 1-4) usually progresses with time and is triggered and exacerbated and marked by periodic adrenal crash and recovery cycles.
+These Adrenal Fatigue states (Adrenal Fatigue stages 1-4) usually progress with time and is triggered and exacerbated and marked by periodic adrenal crash and recovery cycles.

 This paper will examine the adrenal crash and the recovery cycle in great details as they are found in each of the Adrenal Fatigue stages.
 Due to the lack of quantitative and laboratory investigative tools, findings presented here is primarily based on the clinician's perspective.

 As mentioned above, Adrenal Fatigue is the body's strategy for returning to a simpler physiologic form of function as a way to conserve energy.
 The more advanced the fatigue, the lower the physiological basis.
-The most basic physiological state is prolong bed rest.
+The most basic physiological state is prolonged bed rest.
 We call it hibernation in the animal kingdom.
 When an animal hibernates, it expends a minimal amount of energy.
 It comes as no surprise that those with adrenal crashes or in advance stages are often bed-ridden.

 No organ is spared as the body down-regulates during a crash or as Adrenal Fatigue worsens and the body returns to a simple state.
 Multiple organ systems are involved.
 The first systems to turn off are those not required for basic survival.
 Reproduction is considered a luxury and not a vital function when survival is at stake.
 Libido as a result is lowered.
 The thyroid also goes into a slow down mode as the body attempts to reduce the basal metabolic rate (idle speed) to conserve energy.
 This naturally leads to sluggishness, constipation, and worsening fatigue.
 The gastrointestinal tract as a whole tends to slow down in its assimilation of food.
 Complex and processed foods become hard to digest and less is absorbed.
 Digestive enzymes and acid release are reduced.
 Gastric motility slows.
 As a result, foods do not churn as much compared to that of a normal healthy person.
 Poor digestion is common, accompanied by reduced absorption, increased gas, bloating, and constipation.